Orthogonal-Research-Lab/Meta-Interdisciplinarity/README.md

 #### 2) problem modularity

 * workflows.
-How to extract distinct problems out of a field of inquiry.
+How to extract distinct problems out of a field of inquiry and how to decompose problems down into questions.

 * least publishable units (LPUs, sometimes called SPUs or MPUs).
 There seems to be no good literature on this with respect to problem definition.